Which cities are involved in the Fire Command Staff Collaboration?

 There are no hard costs incurred for this study.

-Will my taxes increase as a result of the implementation of the Joint Fire Command Collaborative?
+Will my taxes increase as a result of the implementation of the Joint Fire Command Collaboration?

-The implementation of this plan will not lead to increased taxes.
+The implementation would not lead to increased taxes.
 The ultimate goal of this initiative is to improve services and prepare our fire agencies to meet the demands of the present and future while not increasing overall staffing levels or the associated costs.
-While future cost avoidance is possible through increased efficiency, immediate cost reduction is not the goal of this initiative.
+While future cost avoidance is possible through increased efficiency, immediate cost reduction is not a goal of this initiative.

 What is the timeline for the study?